-For kids' enjoyment, adults decorate the back of their cars for Halloween, load up on candy, and come sit in a parking lot for kids to "trick or treat" from car to car.
+During trunk or treat events adults decorate the back of their cars for Halloween, load up on candy, and come sit in a parking lot for kids to "trick or treat" from car-to-car.
 It's more fun than it sounds, trust me!
-Kids come in hundreds, fully dressed in Halloween costumes and holding out bags or plastic pumpkins for treats.
-The adults get to socialize and get creative while seeing all the cute and scary costumes.
+Sometimes kids come in the hundreds, fully dressed in Halloween costumes and holding out bags or plastic pumpkins for treats.
+The adults get to socialize and be creative while seeing all the cute and scary costumes.

-- As the volunteers are buying candy and planning decorations in preparation for this Halloween fun, the host will possibly be sending around a sign-up sheet (such as at a church or school) or posting online.
-Trunk or treat is often an RSVP event for the kids -- that way there's no risk of running out of candy as the volunteers will know how many trick-or-treaters to expect.
+While the volunteers are buying candy and planning decorations in preparation for this Halloween fun, the host will possibly be sending around a participant sign-up sheet (such as at a church or school) or posting online.
+Trunk or treat is often an RSVP event for the kids.
+That way there's no risk of running out of candy as the volunteers will know approximately how many trick-or-treaters to expect.

-- When the kids arrive, the fun begins.
-They'll be told to go in a certain order and they'll say "trick or treat!" and collect their candy, just like at houses on Halloween night.
-Most cars give out more than one piece so the children end up with a pretty good haul of Halloween candy.
-And the parents get to steal a few pieces, of course!
+When the kids arrive, the real fun begins.
+They'll usually be told to go in a certain order and they'll say "trick or treat!" and collect their candy just like at houses on Halloween night!
+There may be other games, crafts, or activities to be found as well.

 Where to Find a Trunk or Treat Event

 Check out your local school websites and your town's newspaper, for starters.
 Trunk or treat is a popular activity for elementary schools to host for their own students.
 A lot of churches get in on the fun too and their trunk or treat is generally open to the public.
 And of course community centers are a likely place to find this new form of trick-or-treating, sometimes offered as a safer alternative to the traditional free-for-all in the streets.

 Trunk or Treat Decorating Ideas

 This is the fun for the adults!
-If you have no yard, a small yard, or have already filled your yard to the street with Halloween decorations then this is a brand new opportunity to add more festive Halloween looks to the world.
-You have to get creative, since it's such a small space to work with, but the results can be adorable or spooky.
-Here are a few trunk or treat ideas:
+If you have no yard, a small yard, or have already filled your yard to the street with Halloween decorations, then this is a brand new opportunity to add more festivity to the world.
+You have to get creative since it's such a small space to work with, but the results can be either adorable or spooky depending on your liking.
+Here are a few quick trunk or treat ideas.

 - Bring in balloons for a creepy clown circus or a monster bash!